 The Committee establishes annual target levels for Natural Gas Services Group's total revenues, Adjusted EBITDA and net income before taxes and assigns a weight of 30% to each of these components.
 The executive's individual performance is assigned a weight of 10%.
-If during the year, Natural Gas Services Group achieves all of the target levels established by the Committee for total revenues, Adjusted EBITDA and net income before taxes, and it is determined by the Committee that an executive is entitled to the full 10% weight assigned to individual performance, the executive is entitled to receive the maximum cash bonus amount for the executive for that year.
-If any one of the target levels is not met or it is determined that an executive is not entitled to the full 10% weight assigned to individual performance, the cash bonus award for the executive is reduced accordingly.
+If during the year, Natural Gas Services Group achieves all of the target levels established by the Committee for total revenues, Adjusted EBITDA and net income before taxes, and it is determined by the Committee that an executive is entitled to the full 10% weight assigned to individual performance, the executive is not entitled to the full 10% weight assigned to individual performance, the cash bonus award for the executive is reduced accordingly.
 More information regarding the Plan and the calculation of awards is provided under the caption "Short-Term Incentives - Annual Incentive Bonus Plan" on page 27.